The triangulation complexity of fibred 3-manifolds: Stable translation length in the mapping class group

 \subsection{Stable translation length}

 Using the results in the previous subsections, we will prove the following result, which is presumably well known.

 \begin{theorem}[Translation length and stable translation length] Let $S$ be a closed orientable surface.
-Then, there is a constant $k > 0$, depending only on the genus of $S$, such that for any pseudo-anosov homeomorphism $\phi$ of $S$,
+Then, there is a constant $k > 0$, depending only on the genus of $S$ and a choice of finite generating set for $\MCG(S)$, such that for any pseudo-Anosov homeomorphism $\phi$ of $S$,

 As a consequence, the translation length in the spine graph $\ell_{\mathrm{Sp}(S)}(\phi)$ and the stable translation length in the spine graph $\overline{\ell}_{\mathrm{Sp}(S)}(\phi)$ also lie within a bounded ratio of each other. \end{theorem}